Codes & Standards

 Performance Limitations for Mechanical Equipment & TER Certifications Read More »

-Mechanical Equipment – Impact or Not Impact?
+Mechanical Equipment – Does It Need To Qualify For Large Missile Impact?
 Questions frequently arise as to what the rule is in Florida, Miami, and the HVHZ zone (Dade and Broward Counties, FL) under the Florida Building Code (FBC) for impact rating on mechanical equipment.
-The answer also has similar references in the International Building Code (IBC) for impact areas …
+The answer also has similar references in the International Building …

-About Impact Requirements & Mechanical Equipment in the Florida Building Code & Essential Facilities Read More »
+About Impact Requirements For Mechanical Equipment in the Florida Building Code & For Essential Facilities Read More »

 Scroll to Top